Flangvik/CobaltBus/README.md

 # Opsec considerations
 The current message flow has multiple flaws that would need to be addressed before I would consider using this for real-life operations.
 Consider this a dirty POC.
 If only there was a mouse and C2 expert that could make this safe to use....

+# Credits
+Major credit to the work done by @ryHanson https://github.com/ryhanson/ExternalC2